-I've written elsewhere about the real problems Chevy had with the launch of the SS.
-The limited time-span, and what exactly to rename the SS.
-Because I do in fact, find it hilariously stupid that you would name a car after a trim level.
+I've written elsewhere about the real problems Chevy had with the launch of the SS, including the limited time-span and a possible renaming choice.
+Because I do, in fact, find it hilariously stupid that you would name a car after a trim level.

 Finding a name for the car in my imagined relaunch was hard at first.
 Several throwback names ran through my head—names like Nova, Vega, and Chevelle.
 But then I stopped.
 Naming the SS any of those things would be no better than what Chevrolet has already done to the Impala and what Dodge has done to the Charger.
 At least in Dodge’s defense, they still try to keep the Charger close to its muscle car origin.
 But the Impala’s name has been run into the mud by now.
 So, no. No throwback names like that.

 But essentially, what is the Chevrolet SS?
 It’s a rebadged Holden Commodore.
-And if Commodore is a good enough name for the Aussies, it’s good for us.
+And if Commodore is a good enough name for the Aussies, it’s good enough for us.
 So let's hop back in our time machine to late in the year of 2013.

-For those who remember, the Chevrolet SS got introduced as a 2014 model in late 2013.
+For those who remember, the Chevrolet SS was introduced as a 2014 model in late 2013.
 Our Chevrolet Commodore will do the same.
 But the shipping method will be different.
-Holden will import bodies in white and the other necessary parts, but interior and mechanicals will be handled by Chevrolet itself, assembled at the Oshawa Car Assembly Plant in Oshawa, Ontario, Canada where they build the Impala and the Camaro.
-Originally, I had a plan to discontinue the Impala and just run the Commodore as Chevy’s full-size car but I decided against that and will sell them side by side.
+Holden will import bodies in white and the other necessary parts, but interior and mechanicals will be handled by Chevrolet itself, assembled at the Oshawa Car Assembly Plant in Oshawa, Ontario, Canada, where they build the Impala and the Camaro.
+Originally, I had a plan to discontinue the Impala and just run the Commodore as Chevy’s full-size car, but I decided against that and will sell them side by side.
 But because Chevrolet USA is doing the interior, the Impala and Commodore will share an interior.
-And I'm not sure about you, but if you’ve ever been in a new Impala, it's near Cadillac level luxury.
+And I'm not sure about you, but if you’ve ever been inside a new Impala, it's near Cadillac-level luxury.